 The exact incidence and prevalence are unknown.
 It is most commonly seen in amateur and professional sports players where head contact is common (e.g. boxing, American football, rugby, ice hockey), as well as in military personnel exposed to explosive blasts 1,3.

 Symptoms have an insidious onset, most often years after the initial injuries, with loss of normal attention, concentration and memory.
 This can progress, in some cases in 2-3 years, to include motor symptoms such as impaired gait, impaired, executive function, lack of insight and poor judgment 1,2,4.

 There is generalized cerebral atrophy with more pronounced atrophy of the frontal and temporal lobes (including mesial temporal lobe) as well as the thalamus, hypothalamus and mammillary bodies.
 A cavum septum pellucidum may be present 2.

-Chronic traumatic encephalopathy is characterised by the presence of neurofibrillary tangles and TDP-43 binding protein in subcortical and perivascular regions, often with reactive astrocytes and microglia 7.
+Chronic traumatic encephalopathy is characterized by the presence of neurofibrillary tangles and TDP-43 binding protein in subcortical and perivascular regions, often with reactive astrocytes and microglia 7.

 Although the details remain to be elucidated, there is mounting evidence that reactive gliosis and redistribution of aquaporin 4 molecules, leading to disruption of transparenchymal CSF clearance of interstitial beta-amyloid via the glymphatic system may be a key component 8.